GLOBAL MARKETS-Where did all the bulls go? Rallies stall as EU summit begins | Business

 The Netherlands wants countries receiving EU support from the fund to agree to reforms in their labor markets and pension systems, and is leading a group of several smaller EU nations calling for stricter conditions..
 "Presumably, as is the way of Europe, they will agree to come back from more talks followed by a compromise and a watered-down deal," Societe Generale's Kit Juckes said of the EU discussions.
 "The positive, though, is that we are getting a recovery fund."

-Perceived safe-haven assets were little changed.
-The dollar index fell 0.36%, with the euro up 0.47% to $1.1437.
-Benchmark 10-year notes last fell 5/32 in price to yield 0.6283%, compared with 0.612% late on Thursday.
+The dollar index fell 0.362%, with the euro up 0.48% to $1.1438.
+Benchmark 10-year notes last fell 4/32 in price to yield 0.625%, from 0.612% late on Thursday.
 The United States reported at least 75,000 new COVID-19 cases on Thursday, a daily record.
 Spain and Australia reported their steepest daily jumps in more than two months, while cases continued to soar in India and Brazil.

 ALSO READ